 - We are campaigning to extend the ultra-low emission zone to cover the whole borough to ensure everyone benefits from improved air quality.

 - We have worked with King’s College London to produce a free app – Lewisham Air – that provides information on local air quality, across London.
+An Air Quality Champion has been appointed by the Mayor which has shown the political importance and commitment to this issue.
+The Lewisham Air App was launched in April 2018, as a free service for Lewisham residents to provide pollution alerts, with tailored heath advice and also an active mapping service for travel to reduce air pollution exposure.
+Health professionals share information at routine health appointments with people with chronic respiratory conditions.
 The app can provide push alerts notifying residents about local air quality while also allowing them to plan travel routes across London, which avoid areas of low air quality.

 - We have introduced our healthy neighbourhood programme that is aiming to reduce traffic by installing infrastructure such as modal filters (barriers at the end of roads that prevents cars from passing through, but allow cyclists through).
 This programme will make our streets more attractive for pedestrians and cyclists, while improving air quality.
 The first scheme in Lewisham and Lee Green started in May and is currently out for community consultation and consultation for our second scheme in east Sydenham started in June.

-- We are part of the Department for Environment, Food & Rural Affairs’ Cleaner Air Villages that support businesses in reducing pollution and congestion.
+- We are part of the round 3 Department for Environment, Food & Rural Affairs’ Cleaner Air Villages that support businesses in reducing pollution and congestion.